Nicolas-Reyland/Chaikin3D/README.md

 ### Chaikin Coeffiecient

 You might also want to control the *Chaikin coefficient*.
 This is done using the ```-cc``` option.
 This value is used to *cut* the edges at 1/coef and (coef-1)/coef.
-George Chaikin chose "4" as beeing the right coefficient.
-This cust the edges into three parts: first 25%, 50%, 25% ([2D Chaikin's Corner Cutting Algorithm](https://sighack.com/post/chaikin-curves)).
+George Chaikin chose "4" as the right coefficient.
+This cuts the edges into three parts: first 25%, 50%, 25% ([2D Chaikin's Corner Cutting Algorithm](https://sighack.com/post/chaikin-curves)).

 ### Examples

-One iteration on a deeer (yes, a deer)
+One iteration on a deer (yes, a deer)
 ```
 python chaikin3d.py -i data/deer.obj -cg 1
 ```